mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of members involved in the group can change from one epoch to the next, and MLS ensures that only the members in the current epoch have access to the epoch secret.
-From the epoch secret, members derive further shared secrets for message encryption, group membership authentication, etc.
+From the epoch secret, members derive further shared secrets for message encryption, group membership authentication, and so on.

 The creator of an MLS group creates the group's first epoch unilaterally, with no protocol interactions.
 Thereafter, the members of the group advance their